comunica/Article-ISWC2019-Poster-RecursiveQuerying/content/conclusions.md

 Moving from ad hoc metadata extraction towards a query-based metadata extraction comes with the main advantage that the implementation of the extraction modules is significantly less complex, which lowers implementation effort.
-On the other hand, preliminary evaluation shows that query-based metadata extraction introduces a 10~20% overhead compared to ad hoc metadata extraction in Comunica.
+However, preliminary evaluation shows that query-based metadata extraction introduces a 10~20% overhead compared to ad hoc metadata extraction in Comunica.
 The main bottleneck lies within the recursive invocation of Comunica.